nanogiants/appcom-styleguide-ios/README.md

 ic_login_button_small_pressed
 ```

 The `WHAT` denodes the type of the drawable.
-It can be one of the
+It can be one of the following:
-following:

 * ic (Icons)
 * bg (Backgrounds)
 * shape (Shapes)

 The `WHERE` describes in which part of the app the drawable is used.
 If the drawable is used in more than one screen use `all`.
-The
-`DESCRIPTION` should tell the reader what the actual purpose of the
+The `DESCRIPTION` must tell the reader what the actual purpose of the drawable is.
-drawable is.
-The `SIZE` part is optional and describes the size of the
-drawable.
-This can either be a measurable (e.g. 24dp) or a generic
+The `SIZE` part is optional and describes the size of the drawable.
+This can either be a measurable (e.g. 24dp) or a generic term (e.g. small).
-term (e.g. small). `STATE` indicates optionally the state of the
+`STATE` indicates optionally the state of the drawable.
-drawable.
 It can be one of the following:

 * normal (can be omitted)
 * disabled